A high-adventure experience includes several days of trekking in wilderness and other rugged, remote locations.

 Philmont Scout Ranch

-- Over 30 staffed program camps that Scouts and Venturers take part in, including backpacking treks, horseback cavalcades, living history programs, fly-fishing, mountain biking, conservation, astronomy, and rock climbing
+- Thirty-five staffed program camps that Scouts and Venturers take part in, including backpacking treks, horseback cavalcades, living history programs, fly-fishing, mountain biking, conservation, astronomy, and rock climbing

 Local Council High-Adventure Bases